ericstephens/fm22/chapter3.md

 ### TECHNIQUES

 A need for outstanding leadership is imperative in units composed of personnel from recognized minority groups.
 This need cannot be met by increased quantity of leaders alone; the quality of leadership must be of the highest order.
 The following techniques are presented for the purpose of amplifying the basic principles of leadership and of applying them to minority group units:
-a.
-Recognize that all soldiers are entitled to identical treatment and to fundamental rights, privileges, and opportunities regardless of differences in race, color, creed, or cultural background.
+1. Recognize that all soldiers are entitled to identical treatment and to fundamental rights, privileges, and opportunities regardless of differences in race, color, creed, or cultural background.
 To accept less for your unit invites unfavorable criticism; to demand more creates an undesirable reaction from all elements.
-b.
-Set the example in tolerance, understanding, and freedom from prejudice.
+1. Set the example in tolerance, understanding, and freedom from prejudice.
 Become worthy of being emulated as a broad-minded, unprejudiced leader.
-c.
-Avoid creating the impression of either hostility or patronizing condescension.
+1. Avoid creating the impression of either hostility or patronizing condescension.
-d.
-Develop an understanding of minority group problems and feelings by observation and study.
+1. Develop an understanding of minority group problems and feelings by observation and study.

 It is only by first-hand knowledge that any race or group may be understood.
 Diligent study of group problems tends to destroy false beliefs and conceptions.